martindevans/martindevans.me/_posts/2012-11-12-Packet-Encoding(3).md

 ### WriteRotationQuaternion64

 A _rotation quaternion_ is a way of storing rotations in 3D space.
 It's the way Heist uses because the [BEPU Physics](http://bepuphysics.codeplex.com/) engine prefers to represent rotations like this.
 A rotation Quaternion has 2 parts, an axis vector and an angle of rotation.
 As axis vector is a 3 dimensional vector which represents an axis – this means its values will all be between 1 and -1 and that the total length of the vector will be 1.
 An angle of rotation is a rotation about this axis and will lie between -1 and 1.
-An interesting property of rotation quaternions is that if we have a quaternion which has SOME_AXIS and SOME_ROTATION it is equivalent to the quaternion with -SOME_AXIS and -SOME_VALUE.
+An interesting property of rotation quaternions is that if we have a quaternion which has SOME_AXIS and SOME_ROTATION it is equivalent to the quaternion with -SOME_AXIS and -SOME_ROTATION.

 WriteRotationQuaternion takes advantage of all but one of these constraints to pack a quaternion down.
 The first thing to do is to make sure the rotation component is positive, and once it is we know it will definitely lie within the range of 0 to 1.
 XNA includes a system for encoding 16 bit floats *which are in the 0 to 1 range*, so the angle is written out using this.
 The axis is pretty similar – the best encoding method to use is the same one used for the rotation but we can't do that directly (remember the value is in the -1 to 1 range).
 Instead we simply divide the number by 2 (now it's -0.5 to 0.5) and then add 0.5 (now it's 0 to 1).
 Problem solved!